Shuvo1505/native-android-ChatMosphere/README.md

 1) 'Delete for Everyone' feature is available for chat messages
 2) Account deletion and password recovery features are available
-3) Added emoji panel in chat screen
+3) Emoji panel was added in chat screen

 ----------------------------------------------------------------------------------------------------------------------